 Ready for some more DIY dog tug toy fun?
 Let’s get loopy!
-For those of you who loved our square knot fleece dog tug toy (thanks for all the great feedback), you’ll be happy to hear that we have plenty of other fun tug toy DIYs to share with you.
-Oli prefers a nice loop to get his mouth through, so here is a simple variation for turning a basic square knot tug toy into a loop and tail tug toy.
-See the post below for step-by-step photos and DIY instructions for how to weave a square knot fleece loop dog tug toy for fun interactive play.
+For those of you who love our square knot fleece dog tug toy (thanks for all the great feedback), you’ll be happy to hear that we have tons of other dog tug toy DIYs to share with you.
+Oli prefers a nice loop to get his mouth through, so here is a simple variation for turning a basic square knot tug toy into a tug toy with a loop and tail for dual play.
+See the post below for step-by-step photos and instructions for how to weave a square knot fleece DIY loop dog tug toy for fun interactive play.

-When I first started making tugs, we found ourselves needing to make a new tug toy every month or two, thanks to the destructive dog teamwork of “Sharky McFang” and “Oli the Ripper”.
-It has been years since we shared this post.
-Where does the time go?
-Now that Humphrey is less puppy-destructive and Oli a senior, these types of tug toys last for ages.
-They wash and wear very well, and they’ve also been tons of fun for Humphrey playing with other dog friends.
+When I first started making tugs, we needed to make a new tug toy every month or two, thanks to the destructive dog teamwork of “Sharky McFang” and “Oli the Ripper”.
+Years later, Humphrey is no longer a destructive puppy and Oli is a senior dog, and these types of fleece tug toys last for ages at our place.
+As a bonus, they machine wash for easy toy cleaning, too.
 Over time, we’ve created all sorts of different dog tug toy DIYs for the boys and their furfriends.
 Many of these are shared on the blog to show readers different tug toy patterns and designs.
 Simple straight woven tugs and easy variations, like this DIY loop dog tug toy, are still favourites.

-If this is your first tug toy DIY attempt, you might find it helpful to make a basic straight toy or two (square or spiral) first before you start joining and pairing ends for loops.
+If this is your first DIY dog tug toy attempt, you might find it helpful to make a basic straight toy or two (square or spiral) first before you start joining and pairing ends for loops.
 But this DIY loop tug toy is one of the easier variations for making shapes.
 The pictured toy uses a simple square knot weaving pattern with a simple repeating pattern for easy weaving.
 The DIY loop dog tug toy instructions below can also be adapted for other weaving patterns.
-Check out our simple spiral DIY dog tug toys for an easy alternative weaving pattern, once you’re ready to try another design.
+Check out our simple spiral DIY dog tug toys for an easy alternative weaving pattern.

 Preparing the Materials